 You can also find No Trace at GreenSpace on the westside of Santa Cruz and the Homeless Garden Project near the Santa Cruz Boardwalk.
 I love partnering with local businesses!

+New racks!
 Last update – I’ve been doing a tiny bit of woodworking to find the best way to display my tea towels and napkins.

 I love doing a little woodworking every now and then.
 And this is a really handy way to show off my work :).